OdyAsh/OdyAsh-Notes/Sciences/Formal Sciences/Mathematics/Algebra/Linear Algebra/Vector.md

 Why is this concept useful? ([source](https://textbooks.math.gatech.edu/ila/linear-independence.html#p-274)):

-One of the reasons for its usefulness is related to vector spans; Sometimes, a vector set could have one or more **redundant vectors** that will not affect the [span of this set](#Span%20of%20a%20Vector%20Set%20(Vector%20Span)).
+One of the reasons for its usefulness is related to [vector spans](#Correct%20Terminology); Sometimes, a vector set could have one or more **redundant vectors** that will not affect the [span of this set](#Span%20of%20a%20Vector%20Set%20(Vector%20Span)).
 For example:

 ![](Attachments%20-%20Vector/Pasted%20image%2020231118155103.png)

-The vectors above are *linearly dependent* (explained below); in each of the sub figures, one vector is in the span of the other(s), so *it doesn't make the span bigger*. <mark style="background: #FF5582A6;">Therefore, the concept of linear dependency can help us find if a vector set has redundant vectors or not</mark>.
+The vectors above are *linearly dependent* (explained below); because in each of the sub figures, one vector is in the span of the other(s), so *it doesn't make the span bigger*. <mark style="background: #FF5582A6;">Therefore, the concept of linear dependency can help us find if a vector set has redundant vectors or not</mark>.

 English definition of linearly (in)dependence: